joshbegley/nyt-latest/README.md

 **Biden Administration to Repeal Trump Rule Aimed at Curbing E.P.A.’s Power**\
-`The cost-benefit rule limited the way E.P.A. could justify clean air regulations.
+`The cost-benefit rule limited the way the E.P.A. could justify clean air regulations.
 Its repeal will take effect within 30 days.`\
 https://nytimes.com/2021/05/13/climate/EPA-cost-benefit-pollution.html?searchResultPosition=1

 **4 Art Gallery Shows to See Right Now**\